danielchurm/api-colleague-discount-hex/README.md

 ## How to set up a new service

-### 1) Use GitHub to copy smartshop-api-go-template to the new service repo:
+### 1) Use GitHub to copy smartshop-api-colleague-discount to the new service repo:

 * Open https://github.com/JSainsburyPLC and click on 'New'
-* Click on 'No Template' and select smartshop-api-go-template
+* Click on 'No Template' and select smartshop-api-colleague-discount
 * Enter new service repo name 'Repository name'
 * Fill in 'Description'
 * Tick 'Private'